Ohrid: Antiquity

-According to recent excavations this was a town as early as of the era of king Philip II of Macedon.
-They conclude that Samuil's Fortress was built on the place of an earlier fortification, dated to 4th century BC.
+According to recent excavations, this was a town as early as of the era of king Philip II of Macedon.
+They conclude that Samuil's Fortress was built on the site of an earlier fortification, dated to the 4th century BC.
 In 210 BCE, Philip V of Macedon raided a number of southern Illyrian communities.
-He maintained a garrison at Lychnidus but lost control of the settlement in 208 BCE, when its commander joined local leader Aeropus and invited the Dardani in the region.
+He maintained a garrison at Lychnidos but lost control of the settlement in 208 BCE, when its commander joined local leader Aeropus and invited the Dardani in the region.

 During the Roman conquests, towards the end of 3rd and the beginning of 2nd century BC, Lychnidus is mentioned as a town near or within Dassaretia.
-In Roman times it was located along the Via Egnatia, which connected the Adriatic port Dyrrachion (present-day Durrës) with Byzantium.
-Archaeological excavations (e.g., the Polyconch Basilica from 5th century) prove early adoption of Christianity in the area.
+In Roman times, it was located along the Via Egnatia, which connected the Adriatic port Dyrrachion (present-day Durrës) with Byzantium.
+Archaeological excavations (e.g., the Polyconch Basilica from the 5th century) prove an early adoption of Christianity in the area.
 Bishops from Lychnidos participated in multiple ecumenical councils.

 Middle Ages

 The South Slavs began to arrive in the area during the 6th century AD.
-By the early 7th century it was colonized by a Slavic tribe known as the Berziti.
+By the early 7th century, it was colonized by a Slavic tribe known as the Berziti.
 Bulgaria conquered the city around 840.

 The name Ohrid first appeared in 879.
-The Ohrid Literary School established in 886 by Clement of Ohrid became one of the two major cultural centres of the First Bulgarian Empire.
-Between 990 and 1015, Ohrid was the capital and stronghold of the Bulgarian Empire.
+The Ohrid Literary School, established in 886 by Clement of Ohrid, became one of the two major cultural centres of the First Bulgarian Empire.
+Between 990 and 1015, Ohrid was the empire's capital and stronghold.

-From 990 to 1018 Ohrid was also the seat of the Bulgarian Patriarchate.
+From 990 to 1018, Ohrid was also the seat of the Bulgarian Patriarchate.
 After the Byzantine reconquest of the city in 1018 by Basil II, the Bulgarian Patriarchate was downgraded to an Archbishopric of Ohrid, and placed under the authority of the Ecumenical Patriarch of Constantinople.

 The higher clergy after 1018 was almost invariably Greek, including during the period of Ottoman domination, until the abolition of the archbishopric in 1767.
-At the beginning of the 16th century the archbishopric reached its peak subordinating the Sofia, Vidin, Vlach and Moldavian eparchies, part of the former medieval Serbian Patriarchate of Peć, (including Patriarchal Monastery of Peć itself), and even the Orthodox districts of Italy (Apulia, Calabria and Sicily), Venice and Dalmatia.
+At the beginning of the 16th century, the archbishopric reached its peak, subordinating the Sofia, Vidin, Vlach and Moldavian eparchies, part of the former medieval Serbian Patriarchate of Peć, (including Patriarchal Monastery of Peć itself), and even the Orthodox districts of Italy (Apulia, Calabria and Sicily), Venice and Dalmatia.

 As an episcopal city, Ohrid was a cultural center of great importance for the Balkans.
-Almost all surviving churches were built by the Byzantines and by the Bulgarians, the rest of them date back to the short time of Serbian rule during the late Middle Ages.
+Almost all surviving churches were built by the Byzantines and by the Bulgarians, with the rest dating back to the short time of Serbian rule during the late Middle Ages.